Trilinear coordinates: Notation

+The ratio notation $x : y : z$ for trilinear coordinates is often used in preference to the ordered triple notation $(x, y, z),$ with the latter reserved for triples of directed distances $(a', b', c')$ relative to a specific triangle.
+The trilinear coordinates $x : y : z,$ can be rescaled by any arbitrary value without affecting their ratio.
+The bracketed, comma-separated triple notation $(x, y, z)$ can cause confusion because conventionally this represents a different triple than e.g. $(2x, 2y, 2z),$ but these equivalent ratios $x : y : z = {}\!$$2x : 2y : 2z$ represent the same point.

 Examples

 The trilinear coordinates of the incenter of a triangle △ABC are 1 : 1 : 1; that is, the (directed) distances from the incenter to the sidelines BC, CA, AB are proportional to the actual distances denoted by (r, r, r), where r is the inradius of △ABC.
 Given side lengths a, b, c we have: